Riemann-Hilbert problems for the resolved conifold: Double and triple sine functions

 Note that differentiating \eqref{hallow} gives the relation

-The analogue of \eqref{glob} when $z=0$ involves the Riemann zeta function.
-Recall that $\zeta(x)$ is a meromorphic function of $x\in \bC$ which is regular except for a simple pole at $x=1$.
-For integers $n\leq 0$ one has where $B_{n+1}$ denotes the $(n+1)$th Bernoulli number.
+We shall also need an analogue of \eqref{glob} for $z=0$ which involves the Riemann zeta function.
+Recall that $\zeta(x)$ is a meromorphic function of $x\in \bC$ which is regular except for a simple pole at $x=1$, and satisfies